About the Alzheimer's Association

-- As the world’s largest nonprofit funder of Alzheimer’s research, the Alzheimer's Association is currently investing $300 million in 920 best-of-field projects in 45 countries.
-This commitment provides funding for critical advances, such as the development of Pittsburgh Compound B (PIB), which made amyloid buildup, a hallmark of Alzheimer’s, visible in the living brain through a PET scan./li>
+- As the world’s largest nonprofit funder of Alzheimer’s research, the Alzheimer's Association is currently investing $320 million in 1000 best-of-field projects in 54 countries, spanning six continents.
+This commitment provides funding for critical advances, such as the development of Pittsburgh Compound B (PIB), which made amyloid buildup, a hallmark of Alzheimer’s, visible in the living brain through a PET scan.

 - We advance the field by convening the annual Alzheimer’s Association International Conference® (AAIC®), the world’s largest and most influential forum for the dementia research community.